MEET THE TEAM

 Research Technician

-Research Interest: Effects of drugs on the mind and body, pharmacological interventions, drug-induced damage, ototoxic effects of COVID-19 therapies
+Research Interests: Effects of drugs on the mind and body, pharmacological interventions, drug-induced damage, ototoxic effects of COVID-19 therapies

 As an undergraduate and later a graduate student at the University of Nebraska at Omaha, Jon investigated the regeneration of peripheral nerves of the gustatory system, alterations to fungiform papillae morphology as a result of nerve injury, and assisted in researching the dynamics of glia cells in the central nervous system.